 Creating the Right Connection for Conversion and Engagement on Social Media

-By Tim Sullivan, Chief Sales and Marketing Officer at Cendyn
+By Tim Sullivan, President, Cendyn

 As hoteliers' key audiences spend less time on the Web and more time on their smartphones' social apps, it is crucial for hotels to have a digital engagement strategy that creates meaningful interactions on social channels.
 Desktop still converts higher, but the path to a booking is a journey full of touch points across social.
 Now that social media platforms are maturing, hotels can go beyond targeting their own guests to discovering new profitable audiences.
 They can reach and drive sales for all sides of the business: leisure, corporate and group sales.
 However, before hoteliers think about social engagement, they need to cover the basics of personalization and one-to-one marketing.